niyiyu/DASstore/README.md

 # DASStore: the prototype of an object storage system for Distributed Acoustic Sensing data
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 ## Overview
-This work introduce a new storage solution for distributed acounstic sensing data.
-We introduce object storage that has been widely used in cloud storage (AWS S3, Azure Blob, etc.) to a local data server.
+This work introduce a new storage solution for distributed acoustic sensing (DAS) data.
+We introduce object storage that has been widely used in commercial cloud storage (AWS S3, Azure Blob, etc.) to a local data server.
 Instead of hosting data in the HDF5 format, we proposed hosting DAS data in the Zarr format that is optimized for cloud environment.

-## Installation
+## Backend Deployment
 ### Data Server
 MinIO can run in the Single-Node Single-Drive mode (SNSD).
 See documentation [here](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-single-node-single-drive.html) for more detail.
 ```bash